harmonoman/de-classes/README.md

 A playground for building interconnected, object-oriented data engineering components.

-This repo provides a clean, modular environment for experimenting with reusable ETL/ELT workflows, API wrappers, storage clients, pipeline orchestration, and other data engineering abstractions — all using simple, surface-level class design that keeps concepts clear and understandable.
+This repo provides a clean, modular environment for experimenting with reusable ETL/ELT workflows, storage clients, pipeline orchestration, and other data engineering abstractions — all using simple, surface-level class design that keeps concepts clear and understandable.

 ## Project Goals